Storytellers-App/team-project-19-storytellers-of-canada/deliverable-1/planning.md

  * Describe the architecture - what are the high level components or patterns you will use?
 Diagrams are useful here.
  * Will you be using third party applications or APIs?
 If so, what are they?
  * What is your testing strategy?

+<ins>Tech Stack and Deployment:</ins><br>
+Our mobile app and website will all be developed using React Native.
+We will develop our backend using Flask, which will be run on an EC2 instance on Amazon Web Services.
+The database will also be run on AWS using their RDS service.
+The stories that the users will upload will be stored on S3.
+The stories that we will be provided by the partner will be hosted either on S3, or their own service, that is unclear at the moment.
+We will deploy the mobile apps using Google Play and the Apple App Store.
+The website will be hosted on the EC2 instance running the backend.
+We are using two different repositories, one for the Backend and the other for the react app/website.

+<ins>Architecture:</ins><br>

 #### Q5: What are the user stories that make up the MVP?